lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 ## Other distributions
+There are currently packages for multiple distributions including Gentoo and, of course, Ubuntu.
-As of today, only Ubuntu has packages for LXD.
-Users of other distributions
+Users of other distributions might find it in their package manager too.
-can directly download and build LXD from git or use our latest release tarball.
+If it is not there yet please download and build LXD from git or use our latest release tarball.
 Instructions for both are available [here](/lxd/downloads).

 # Importing some images